musicknight/Knightfight1/README.md

 attack3-upward volley: shoot 3 balls in the air that come back towards the ground

-attack3-remnant of fate: assume your true form and shoot hundreds of energy shots in a spiral that covers the stage
+ultimate-remnant of fate: assume your true form and shoot hundreds of energy shots in a spiral that covers the stage